ember-cli/eslint-plugin-ember/docs/rules/no-get-with-default.md

 its inconsistency with the native `||` is confusing to many developers who assume otherwise.
 This rule encourages developers to use the native `||` operator instead.

-In addition, [Nullish Coalescing Operator `??`](https://github.com/tc39/proposal-nullish-coalescing) will land in the JavaScript language soon so developers can enjoy native support instead of `getWithDefault` while performing safe property access.
+In addition, [Nullish Coalescing Operator `??`](https://github.com/tc39/proposal-nullish-coalescing) will land in the JavaScript language soon so developers can enjoy safe property access using native support instead of `getWithDefault`.

 This rule **forbids** the following: